 This depends on which mist or spray you invest in, but the basic rules will stay the same.
 Start off by curbing your shampooing routine.
 By washing your hair less frequently, you’ll up the amount of naturally-occurring oils for the sea salt spray to work with.
 Alternatively, use dry shampoo — which will also maximise lift.

 When it comes to spritzing in the spray, you can do this on wet or dry hair.
 For instant texture, apply to dry hair and cold blast it with your hairdryer.
-To set yourself up for the day, towel dry your hair and spritz through, before blow drying — a process that multiplies the powers of the spray, making it harder-holding, more voluminous and slightly shinier.
+To set yourself up for the day, towel dry your hair and spritz through, before blow drying — a process that multiplies the power of the spray, making it harder-holding, more voluminous and slightly shinier.

 Which sea salt spray should I be buying?